fulcradynamics/create-a-custom-gpt/README.md

 Click the **Import from URL** button and import the schema from `https://api.fulcradynamics.com/data/v0/llm/openapi.json`.
 This will load the JSON spec into the Schema text box and populate a list of available actions.

+> [!IMPORTANT]
-**Note** Whenever Fulcra makes changes to the Life API, you will need to re-import the schema.
+> Whenever Fulcra makes changes to the Life API, you will need to re-import the schema.

 You can now click back to return to the main GPT configuration.